eliyahuri/type-safe-groupby/README.md

 console.log(nestedGrouped); // { NY: [ { name: 'a', age: 25, address: { city: 'NY', country: 'USA' } }, { name: 'a', age: 25, address: { city: 'NY', country: 'USA' } } ], LA: [ { name: 'b', age: 25, address: { city: 'LA', country: 'USA' } }, { name: 'b', age: 25, address: { city: 'LA', country: 'USA' } } ] }
 ```

-whats different from the original groupBy is that this one is typesafe, so you can use the keys of the object as a key to group by, and you can use a function to group by
+whats different from the original groupBy is that this one is typesafe, so you can use the keys of the object as a key to group by

-it will help in the intelisense and in the type checking